 Although you may really want to set up your own VA business, stepping into the unknown can be quite scary.
 Because I know that going freelance will change your life in so many fantastic ways, I asked members of my VA Handbookers Facebook group what the best thing about being a Virtual Assistant was.
 This is what they said:

-Although the types of tasks you’ll be given will obviously vary depending on what your services are and what your clients do for a living, I thought it might be a good idea to provide three different examples so you can get a basic idea of what to expect.
-These are not unusual tasks and cover the main areas of research, data entry, collation and attention to detail.
+Although the types of tasks you’ll be given by clients will obviously vary depending on what your services are and what these clients do for a living, I thought it might be a good idea to give you three examples of different Virtual Assistant tasks so you can get a basic idea of what to expect.

 30 Virtual Assistant services you could offer

 Another popular question from new Virtual Assistants is what services they should offer their clients.
-Obviously, this will depend on lots of things such as demand, your niche, your skill set, your interests, your previous career and your location, but here are 30 different services you could consider offering to start you off.
+Obviously, this will depend on numerous things such as demand, your niche, your skill set, your interests, your previous career and your location, but here are 30 different VA services you could consider offering to start you off.

 How to prepare for being a VA even if you’re still working full time